nonta1234/terraining-heightmap-generator/README.md

 ## Current known issues

-- The sharpen effect is nearly imperceptible.
+- The effect is nearly imperceptible.

 ## Plans